sanjanajadhavv/Machine-Learning-Portfolio/README.md

 - linear regression, kNN regression, decision trees regression: [code](Similarity_&_Ensemble/Part_1_Regression/Regression.Rmd), [report](Similarity_&_Ensemble/Part_1_Regression/Regression.pdf), & [dataset](Similarity_&_Ensemble/Part_1_Regression/Fuel_Consumption_2000-2022.csv)

 ### other members:
 - logistic regression, kNN classification, decision trees classification: [code](Similarity_&_Ensemble/Part_2_Classification/Classification.rmd), [report](Similarity_&_Ensemble/Part_2_Classification/Classification.pdf), & [dataset](Similarity_&_Ensemble/Part_2_Classification/dataset.csv)
 - kMeans clustering & hierarchical clustering: [code](Similarity_&_Ensemble/Part_3_Clustering/Clustering.Rmd), [report](Similarity_&_Ensemble/Part_3_Clustering/Clustering.pdf), & [dataset](Similarity_&_Ensemble/Part_3_Clustering/dataset.csv)
 - pca & lda dimensionality reduction: [code](Similarity_&_Ensemble/Part_4_Dimensionality_Reduction/Dimensionality_Reduction.Rmd), [report](Similarity_&_Ensemble/Part_4_Dimensionality_Reduction/Dimensonality_Reduction.pdf), & [dataset](Similarity_&_Ensemble/Part_4_Dimensionality_Reduction/Fuel_Consumption_2000-2022.csv)
 - narrative about kNN, decision trees, clustering methods, pca, & lda: [report](Similarity_&_Ensemble/Part_5_Narrative/Narrative/Narrative.pdf)

 ## HW 6: ML with sklearn
+This assignment serves as an introduction to Python and sklearn.
+The "Auto" csv file was imported using the pandas library for data exploration.
+NA values were handled, a column was modified, and the distribution of the target column was visualized using Seaborn.

+**Part 1:** I trained a logistic regression model on the training data using the sklearn library in Python.
+The trained model is then used to predict the target values for the test data, and the results are evaluated using a confusion matrix and a classification report.

+**Part 2:** I trained a decision tree classifier model using the **DecisionTreeClassifier()** function and fitting it to the given training data.
+The trained model is then used to predict the target values for the test data, and the results are evaluated using a confusion matrix and a classification report.

+**Part 3:** I trained two neural network models on a dataset, using the **MLPClassifier** from the sklearn library.
+First, the data is preprocessed by scaling it using StandardScaler.
+The first model uses the lbfgs solver and the second model uses the sgd solver.
+After fitting the models to the training data, the models make predictions on the test data and the confusion matrix and classification report are printed for each model.
 - logistic regression, decision trees, neural networks: [code](ML_with_sklearn/ml_sklearn.ipynb), [report](ML_with_sklearn/ml_sklearn.pdf), & [dataset](ML_with_sklearn/Auto.csv)

 ## HW 7: Image Classification